Connect Active Directory to VAs

 - Add the AD components in Secure Access.
 For more information, see Prepare Your AD Environment.

-(Optional) Specify AD Groups
+(Optional) Specify AD Groups in Selective Sync File

 You can specify the AD Groups for the purpose of creating access rules in Secure Access.
 Users and computers belonging to these Groups synchronize to Secure Access.